 When URL resource names are enabled, custom URL mapping is configured via

 DD_TRACE_RESOURCE_URI_MAPPING which accepts a CSV list of mapping rules.
 The wildcards

-$* (greedy without replacement) are supported, e.g.
+$* are supported, so

 Rules are applied in the same order as they appear in